Reading Lolita in Tehran: Structure

 "James" takes place right after "Gatsby", when the Iran–Iraq War begins and Nafisi is expelled from the University of Tehran along with a few other professors.
 The veil becomes mandatory and she states that the government wants to control the liberal-minded professors.
-Nafisi meets the man she calls her "magician", seemingly a literary academician who had retired from public life at the time of the revolution.
+Nafisi meets the man she calls her "magician", seemingly a literary academic who had retired from public life at the time of the revolution.
 Daisy Miller and Washington Square are the main texts.
 Nassrin reappears after spending several years in prison.

 "Austen" succeeds "Lolita" as Nafisi plans to leave Iran and the girls discuss the issue of marriages, men and sex.
 The only real flashback (not counting historical background) is into how the girls and Nafisi toyed with the idea of creating a Dear Jane society.
 While Azin deals with an abusive husband and Nassrin plans to leave for England, Nafisi's magician reminds her not to blame all of her problems on the Islamic Republic.
 Pride and Prejudice, while the main focus, is used more to reinforce themes about blindness and empathy.

-Throughout the whole book Nafisi tackles the question of what is a hero and a villain in literature.
+Throughout the book, Nafisi tackles the question of what is a hero and a villain in literature.
 Each independent section of the book examines notions of heroism and villainy by connecting characters from books such as Invitation to a Beheading or The Great Gatsby to others.
 The basis of her definition of heroism and villainy is the connection between characters who are "blind to other's problems" such as Humbert Humbert in Lolita and characters who can empathize.
 This theme is intertwined with that of oppression and blindness.

 Title

-The title refers to Vladimir Nabokov's novel, Lolita, a story about a middle aged man who has a sexual relationship with a 12-year-old pubescent girl.
-The book Lolita is used by the author as a metaphor for life in the Islamic Republic of Iran.
+The title refers to Vladimir Nabokov's novel Lolita, a story about a middle aged man who has a sexual relationship with a 12-year-old pubescent girl.
+Lolita is used by the author as a metaphor for life in the Islamic Republic of Iran.
 Although the book states that the metaphor is not allegorical (p.
 35) Nafisi does want to draw parallels between "victim and jailer" (p.
 37).
 The author implies that, like the principal character in Lolita, the newly formed Islamic government in Iran imposes its own "dream upon our reality, turning us into his figments of imagination."
 In both cases, the protagonist commits the "crime of solipsizing another person's life."